alanqingranwang/web/content/posts/2019-04-28---Variational-Autoencoder-Breakdown.md

 tags:
   - "Machine Learning"
   - "Math"
-description: "An overview how VAEs solve the questions inherent to latent variable models."
+description: "An overview of how VAEs solve the questions inherent to latent variable models."
 ---

 # Background: Latent Variable Models